Mike Wilson (wide receiver)

-Early years
+Early life

 Wilson attended Carson High School where he played in a run-oriented offense and received All-Los Angeles City honors.
 He also practiced basketball and track.

 He graduated in 1976 and accepted a football scholarship from Washington State University.
 Although he struggled with dropped passes as a sophomore, that would end up being his best season, registering 31 receptions for 451 yards and 3 touchdowns.

 The next year quarterback Jack Thompson graduated and the offense changed to a ground attack, with him playing the role of a blocking wide receiver in his last two seasons.

 As a junior, he posted 6 receptions for 80 yards and 3 touchdowns.
 As a senior, he was slowed down by a hamstring injury that forced him to miss 4 games, making 11 receptions for 212 yards.
 He finished his college career with 48 receptions for 743 yards (15.5-yard average), 6 touchdowns and 176 rushing yards.

 Professional career

 Dallas Cowboys

-Wilson was selected by the Dallas Cowboys in the ninth round (246th overall) of the 1981 NFL Draft.
+Wilson was selected by the Dallas Cowboys in the ninth round (246th overall) of the 1981 NFL draft.
 At the time of his arrival, the team already had in its roster Drew Pearson, Tony Hill, Butch Johnson and also drafted Doug Donley in the second round that year.
 He was waived on August 24, after the team decided to keep only four wide receivers.